 At the Site entrance two out of nine warrants for a traffic signal were satisfied; however, it was determined that either a half-signal or a full signal at this location would further introduce delay and queuing storage deficiencies on Rockville Pike.
-MDOT SHA issued a letter to the Applicant on April 11, 2022, indicating that they would not support a new signal at this location.
+MDOT SHA issued a second review letter to the Applicant on April 11, 2022, indicating that they would not support a new signal at this location.

-At the intersection of Elsmere Avenue and Rockville Pike, MDOT SHA agreed with the Applicant's findings that a full or half-signal does not meet the required warrants for implementation in their letter dated May 26, 2022.
+At the intersection of Elsmere Avenue and Rockville Pike, MDOT SHA agreed with the Applicant's findings that a full or half-signal does not meet the required warrants for implementation in their third review letter dated May 26, 2022.
+In their fourth and final letter dated June 16, 2022, MDOT SHA conditionally approved the TIS with further Synchro analysis concerns to be addressed in the review of the TMP.

-MCDOT approved the Project design and the associated TIS in a letter dated May 6, 2022 but maintained that a signal should be provided at the Site driveway.
-MCDOT strongly encourages the Board to require the Applicant pay a fee of \$400,000 to cover the costs of installing a full signal at the Site driveway or, if MDOT SHA does not agree to install the signal at this location, the money paid would be used to construct traffic calming devices on surrounding neighborhood streets that are observed to have any traffic impacts or challenges associated with traffic volumes added to the area from the school.
-Planning staff recommends against including this requirement as a condition of approval because MDOT SHA has already indicated in writing that the Administration does not support a signal at the school driveway due to the potential negative operational impacts on Rockville Pike.
+MCDOT approved the Project design and the associated TIS in their letter dated May 6, 2022 but maintained that a signal should be provided at the Site driveway.
+In a revised letter dated July 15, 2022 MCDOT strongly encourages the Board to require the Applicant pay a fee of \$400,000 to cover the costs of monitoring intersections identified in the TIS to determine if traffic movements occurred as analyzed or if further mitigation is required.
+If monitoring determined further mitigation is required, MCDOT would revisit new signal locations or implement traffic calming measures.
+However, if at the end of the 24-month period there are no issues with the traffic movements the monetary contribution would be returned to the Applicant.
+The Planning Board does not support this requirement as a condition of approval because

+MDOT SHA has already indicated in writing that the Administration does not support a signal at the school driveway due to the potential negative operational impacts on Rockville Pike.
 Furthermore, this signal is not required for an adequate public facilities finding for the Subject Amendment.
 Requiring a signal that does not have support from the lead agency (MDOT SHA in this case) goes beyond the scope of the LATR Guidelines.
-For these reasons, it is recommended that the Planning Board accept the approval letter for the project TIS, excluding the recommendation for an additional fee of \$400,000.
+For these reasons, the Planning Board accepts the approval letter for the project TIS, excluding the recommendation for an additional fee of \$400,000.